Tina Silva, Executive Director

 Josh Schaberg, Teacher

-Josh Schaberg is so excited to be making his 307 Dance Academy debut this year!
+Josh Schaberg is so excited to be part of the 307 Dance Academy family!
 A Wyoming native, Josh graduated high school from Buffalo in 2007, but has spent the last 8 years working in Omaha and Los Angeles.
 Most recently, he studied under Susan Berkompas at Vanguard University in Orange County for Musical Theater and before that worked as the creative director for Bellevue Christian Center in Omaha, Nebraska.
 Josh loves all things dance, family, and coffee!
 His production roles include Harold Hill in The Music Man, Eros in Metamorphoses, Seymour Krelbourn in Little Shop of Horrors, Wally Wooten in the premier of Home for the Holidays. and worked as choreographer for the Omaha dance crew Pointe Blank.
 Josh feels so blessed to have the opportunity to team up with the amazing students and faculty at 307 Dance Academy!

 Laura Stack, Teacher